peterdsharpe/viralroomsim/README.md

 -----

-Part of an old experiment for using potential flows as fast approximators for flowfield in indoor environments.
+Part of an old experiment for using potential flows as fast approximators for flowfields in indoor environments.
+The goal here was to do rapid real-time air quality forecasting for large rooms with mostly-quiescent air.
+Potential flows are mathematically-convenient here because they have no recirculation regions (e.g., closed streamlines that do not intersect a forcing singularity).
+This means that we can do integration of advected quantities along streamlines starting at singularities and be guaranteed to traverse the entire domain.
+Notably, real flows can and do have recirculation regions, so this is not strictly realistic.

 ## Examples